 School officials shall limit the number and duration of expulsions and out-of-school suspensions to the greatest extent practicable, and, where practicable and reasonable, shall consider forms of non-exclusionary discipline before using out-of-school suspensions or expulsions.
-School personnel shall not advise or encourage students to dropout of school voluntarily due to behavioral or academic difficulties.
-Potential disciplinary measures include, without limitation, any of the following measures:
+School personnel shall not advise or encourage students to drop out voluntarily due to behavioral or academic difficulties.
+Potential disciplinary measures include, without limitation, any of the following:

-- 1. Notifying parents/guardians.
+- 1. Notifying parent(s)/guardian(s).

 - 2. Disciplinary conference.

 - 3. Withholding of privileges.

 - 4. Temporary removal from the classroom.

-- 5. Return of property or restitution for lost, stolen or damaged property.
+- 5. Return of property or restitution for lost, stolen, or damaged property.

-- 6. In-school suspension.
+6. In-school suspension.
+The Building Principal or designee shall ensure that the student is properly supervised.

-- After-school study or Saturday study provided the student's parent/guardian has been notified.
-(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.)
+7. After-school study or Saturday study provided the student's parent/guardian has been notified.
+If transportation arrangements cannot be agreed upon, an alternative disciplinary measure must be used.
+The student must be supervised by the detaining teacher or the Building Principal or designee.

-- 8. Community service.
+8. Community service with local public and nonprofit agencies that enhances community efforts to meet human, educational, environmental, or public safety needs.
+The District will not provide transportation.
+School administration shall use this option only as an alternative to another disciplinary measure, giving the student and/or parent/guardian the choice.

-- 9. Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules.
+9. Seizure of contraband; confiscation and temporary retention of personal property that was used to violate this policy or school disciplinary rules.

-- 10. Suspension of bus riding privileges.
+10. Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct.

+11. Out-of-school suspension from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
+A student who has been suspended may also be restricted from being on school grounds and at school activities.

-- 11. Suspension from school and all school activities for up to 10 days.
-A suspended student
+12. Expulsion from school and all school activities for a definite time period not to exceed two calendar years in accordance with Board policy 7:210, Expulsion Procedures.
+A student who has been expelled may also be restricted from being on school grounds and at school activities.

-- is prohibited from being on school grounds. - 12.
-Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
-An expelled student is prohibited from being on school grounds. - 13.
-Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law. - 14.
-Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+13. Transfer to an alternative program if the student is expelled or otherwise qualifies for the transfer under State law.
+The transfer shall be in the manner provided in Article 13A or 13B of the School Code.

+14. Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), look-alikes, alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.

 The above list of disciplinary measures is a range of options that will not always be applicable in every case.
-In some circumstances, it may not be possible to avoid suspending or expelling a student because behavioral interventions, other than a suspension or expulsion, will not be appropriate and available, and the only reasonable and practical way to resolve the threat and/or address the disruption is a suspension or expulsion.
+In some circumstances, it may not be possible to avoid suspending or expelling a student because behavioral interventions, other than a suspension and expulsion, will not be appropriate and available, and the only reasonable and practical way to resolve the threat and/or address the disruption is a suspension or expulsion.